 in a few KiB, and the target, even a lowly µC, can even be used as the development system.

-the Forth stack machine is a minimalistic VM on a standard CPU but hardware implementations also exist (e.g. for a modest FPGA, or as a 144 core Forth processor).
-The VM is ideal for fast context switching, thus Forth easily meets hard-real-time requirements.
+The Forth stack machine is a minimalistic VM on a standard CPU, but there are also hardware implementations (e.g. for FPGAs, or a 144 core Forth processor).
+The VM is ideal for fast context switching and Forth easily meets hard-real-time requirements.
 It's no surprise that Forth was used in

 many NASA projects.